AdamFehse/map-app/README.md

 ### Editing the Project

-Modify components in the `components/` directory or pages in the `pages/` directory to customize the app.
+Modify components in the `components/` directory to customize the app.

 ### Deployment